 A national adoption agency represents all 50 states with offices all over the country and tends to be very large.

-Adoption costs tend to be more expensive due to their overhead of having employees spread out all over the US, which differs from local state agencies with less employees.
+Adoption costs tend to be more expensive due to the overhead of having employees spread out all over the US, which differs from local state agencies with fewer employees.

 You may be asked to satisfy more requirements due to other state adoption laws.
 It all depends on the state in which you are adopting in.